-The inability for foreign flagged superyachts to charter in Australia is the single biggest inhibitor to growth in the Australian superyacht industry.
-Changes in legislation to allow foreign flagged superyacht charter in neighboring countries such as Fiji has shown a 40% increase in vessel visitation and an increase of average stay from 21 days to 136 days.
+Changes in legislation to allow foreign flagged superyacht charter in neighbouring countries such as Fiji has shown a 40% increase in vessel visitation and an increase of average stay from 21 days to 136 days.
 New Zealand enjoyed an increase of 54% in superyacht visitation in 2014/15 with new legislation permitting a vessel to stay up to 2 years and conduct charters.

-The Federal Government submitted changes to the Coastal Shipping Act into Parliament that removed the current requirement for five voyages, requiring each voyage to be between two separate ports and allowed exemption from the Customs Act whilst alongside or in a maintenance yard.
+The Federal Government submitted changes to the Coastal Trading (Revitalising Shipping) Act 2012 into Parliament that removed the current requirement for five voyages, requiring each voyage to be between two separate ports and allowed exemption from the Customs Act whilst alongside or in a maintenance yard.
 A new discussion paper with regard to revising the Coastal Trading Act was released by the Federal Government on 21 March 2017.

-- all maintenance and refit work remains GST exempt whilst under the charter permit;
+- all maintenance and refit work remain GST exempt whilst under the charter permit.

-- all charter fees to incur GST payable to the Government; and
+- all charter fees to incur GST payable to the Government.

 - additional permits can be applied for allowing up to 3 years in a 4-year period (to align with the Customs Control permit).

-That the Department of Infrastructure and Regional Development revise the Coastal Trading Act and/or develop new Charter legislation to allow foreign flagged superyachts to charter in Australia.
+That the Department of Infrastructure and Regional Development revise the Coastal Trading (Revitalising Shipping) Act 2012 and/or develops new Charter legislation to allow foreign flagged superyachts to charter in Australia.

 |PROPONENT:||Superyacht Group Great Barrier Reef|